Alfonso, Cavite: History

+Spanish era

 Alfonso was totally forested until the 17th century when a few pocket settlements sprouted.
 The town was originally part of Barrio Lumampong in the town of Indang.
-In the course of time, the pocket settlements grew into sitios and later on into barrios.
-The town became a separate district municipality from Indang on 16 March 1859 through the efforts of the community leaders Bonifacio Aveo and Felix del Mundo.
+In the course of time, the pocket settlements grew into sitios and later on into barrios, becoming its own barrio called Alas-as.
+The town became a separate district municipality from Indang on 16 May 1859 through the efforts of the community leaders Bonifacio Aveo and Felix del Mundo.
 The new town was called Alas-as for a period of seventeen years.

-The name refers to the name of a tree used for the construction of houses and bears sweet fruit.
+The name refers to the pandan tree used for the construction of houses and bears sweet fruit.
 It was, eventually, named after King Alfonso XII of Spain, son of Isabella II.
 Alfonso was initially composed of the barrios of Taywanak, Pajo, Esperanza, Marahan, Matagbak, Sinaliw and Kaytitinga.

+Revolutionary era

 Don Narciso Mojica was the capitan municipal of Alfonso at the outbreak of the Philippine Revolution.
 A few days after the Cry of Balintawak, on 31 August 1896, General Mariano Trias ordered the liquidation of all Spaniards in the municipality.
 In the bloody battle that followed, the leaders of the revolutionists were General Hipolito Rint, Captain Eriberto Cetro (Kapitan Berto) and Predencio Rolle (Tandang Doro).

+American era

+On 15 October 1903, the adjacent towns of Bailen and Mendez-Nuñes merged with Alfonso by virtue of Act No. 947 enacted by the Philippine Commission.
+Both towns were later separated in 1915 to become independent once again.

+World War II

+On 1 February 1945, the townspeople of Alfonso were at panic due to the coming of Japanese forces and fled to their hiding places.
+Only the guerrilleros remained in the town to defend.
+A long battle ensued at night.
+Fortunately, they were able to hold off the Japanese, causing their retreat from the town.
+None of the guerrilleros were wounded.

+The next day, 2 February, another battle began by afternoon.
+However, the guerrillas were still able to hold off in their trenches, causing the Japanese to retreat.
+Along the way, they burned several houses in Alas-as.
+Eventually, a runner came and informed the townsfolk that the Americans had landed at Nasugbu.